HSH.com on the latest move by the Federal Reserve

 Odds of Fed rate decreases

-While it's both hopeful and encouraging for potential borrowers that rates will likely be lower at some point this year, it's also important to temper that enthusiasm.
-The reality is that even if the three expected cuts in rates did come to pass in 2024, a 4.6% median federal funds rate would only return it to about where it ended 2022 and began 2023... and this would still be as high as this rate was back in 2007.
-As such, this key short-term rates would move only from about 23-year highs back down to the equivalent of 17 or 18 year highs.
+While it's both hopeful and encouraging for potential borrowers that rates will likely be even lower at some point this year, it's also important to temper that enthusiasm.
+The reality is that even if there is another cut in rates in 2024, even a 4.25% median federal funds rate would only return it to about where it was in November-December 2022... and this would still be as high as this rate was back in late 2007.
+As such, this key short-term rate would move only from about 23-year highs back down to the equivalent of perhaps 17 year highs.
 The cost of money will be cheaper, but still by no means cheap.

 Fed's "balance sheet" trends

-In addition to raising rates, the Fed is continuing the process of "significantly" reducing its balance sheet and is now trying to retire $35 billion of MBS and $60 billion of Treasury debt from its investment portfolio each month.
-Higher market-engineered mortgage rates over the last year crushed refinancing, slowed mortgage market activity considerably, and softened housing markets appreciably.
+In addition to raising rates, the Fed is continuing the process of "significantly" reducing its balance sheet and is now trying to retire $35 billion of MBS and $25 billion (formerly $60b) of Treasury debt from its investment portfolio each month.
+Higher market-engineered mortgage rates over the last year crushed refinancing, slowed mortgage market activity considerably, and softened housing sales appreciably.

 The general process of balance-sheet reduction is accomplished by no longer using the proceeds of inbound interest and principal payments from the Fed's existing holdings to buy more bonds.
 As such, reductions in holdings are happening as borrowers whose mortgages make up those MBS pay down their loan balances, which any homeowner knows is a slow process.

-As of March 13, the Fed held $2.385 trillion in mortgage paper, down from $2.707 trillion when the QT program began in June 2022, so the reduction isn't happening at the pace the Fed has hoped.
-By design, some $787.5 billion should have been trimmed from Fed MBS holdings by the end of April, but the decline has only been about $323 billion so far, less than half of what the Fed was hoping to see.
-MBS holdings will decline faster as mortgage rates decline and refinancing activity picks up.
-The Fed's present holdings of MBS are at a level they thought would have occurred back in March 2023, so the process of reduction is more than a year behind schedule.
+As of November 1, the Fed held $2.266 trillion in mortgage paper, down from $2.707 trillion when the QT program began in June 2022, so the reduction in MBS holdings isn't happening at the pace the Fed had hoped.
+By design, some $997.5 billion should have been trimmed from Fed MBS holdings by the end of this month, but the decline has only been about $441.5 billion so far, far less than half of what the Fed was hoping to see.
+While MBS holdings will decline faster as mortgage rates decline and refinancing activity picks up, the Fed's present holdings of MBS are at a level they thought would have occurred back in August 2023, so the process of reduction is more than a year behind schedule.

 It's not known (the Fed may not even know at this point) what size the balance sheet will need to be in the Fed's "ample reserves" monetary regime.
 If we assume that the central bank was comfortable with the size of the balance sheet pre-pandemic, this would be total holdings of about $4 trillion, so they would need to achieve about $5 trillion in reduction over some period of time.